[Editor's Note: This article was originally published in October 2017.]

 But, there are more common animals that provoke fear, revulsion, or abject terror in lots of people (very much including me).
 Even if you haven’t seen them up close and personal, as they say, you’ve come to know (and fear) them through countless magazine articles, websites, documentaries, TV series, and feature films.
 And if they gain access to your imagination, they can emerge, without warning, into your dreams.
 Once they are ensconced there, you’re in trouble – and you’ll probably want make an appointment with a top-flight psychotherapist to help cast them out.

-Without trying to be encyclopedic (or to compete with New York’s paragon of tabloid journalism), I’ve come up with a short list of fierce creatures that could seriously disturb my sleep.
+Without trying to be encyclopedic (or to compete with the Post, New York’s paragon of tabloid journalism), I’ve come up with a short list of fierce creatures that could seriously disturb my sleep.

 For 30 years, the Discovery Channel has been celebrating (and exploiting) Selachimorpha with its annual Shark Week.
 Estimates of the total audience for this eight-day festival of cartilage and carnage range to more than 50 million, which could mean I’m missing out when I fast-forward through promotional ads designed to hook even more sharkficianados.
 But, ever since seeing Jaws back in 1975, I’ve had a strong feeling that sharks and I really don’t belong within, say, 20 miles of each other – no, make that 25 miles, just to be safe.